and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 In some cases, labral tears can be treated effectively with nonsurgical treatments like medication, rest, and rehabilitation exercises.
 If symptoms persist, surgery may be recommended.

 Dr. James Cahill has over 20 years of experience with orthopedic surgery and is fellowship trained in sports medicine, including arthroscopic shoulder procedures like labral tear surgery.
 He also works with many worker’s compensation groups throughout New Jersey, including Bergen Risk, Horizon Casualty Services, Liberty Mutual, and Fireman’s Fund.
-Dr. David Porter is also fellowship trained in sports medicine and has worked with sports teams including the Miami Dolphins and Miami Heat.
 Our goal is to help patients get back to work and sports safely and effectively, whether or not surgery is needed.

 Causes & Symptoms of Shoulder Labral Tears